Springhill Close, Wakefield

 Facilities and services

-• Facilities for training or skills development e.g. communal facilities
+• Communal facilities for training or skills development.

 The aims of the service

-• To promote independent living skills to increase the service users ability to manage and maintain a tenancy
+• To promote independent living skills and increase ability to manage and maintain a tenancy.

 • To focus on harm reduction, recovery and resilience.

-• To support service users to address their issues by working in partnership with appropriate specialist support services.
+• To support people to address their drug and alcohol issues by working in partnership with appropriate specialist support services.

 Who we can help